ashtonesawyer/netsec/final/final.md

 ### Inner Packet
-The IP header will start with the IP version (4) and the length (generally 5) as nibbles, so should start with the hex byte 0x45. `string.find()` will return the first occurance within the string, so we can start there.
+The IP header will start with the IP version (4) and the length (generally 5) as nibbles, so should start with the hex byte 0x45. `string.find()` will return the first occurrence within the string, so we can start there.
 Then, because the IP header is  20 bytes, we know that the first byte of the inner packet's header will be 20 bytes after the 0x45.